asleepyskye/archive-hrt.cat/other/journal.md

 - How much heat can the hormones handle?

-If we swtich to using all metal caps we won't have to worry about melting the plastic on the caps during a final dry heat round.
+If we switch to using all metal caps we won't have to worry about melting the plastic on the caps during a final dry heat round.

 [This thread discourages heat after capping](https://www.anabolicsteroidforums.com/threads/sterilizing-after-filling-and-capping.67913/)

-> You dont sterilize them after filling you sterilize them before.
+> You don't sterilize them after filling you sterilize them before.
 That makes no sense never bake your gear you ruin the hormone ...
 For one you will degrade the stopper.
-Thats one.
-Two you will over heat the hormone and three its just not needed ... you dont bake it.
-Its not a caserole.
+That's one.
+Two you will over heat the hormone and three its just not needed ... you don't bake it.
+Its not a casserole.

 > I don't get the whole baking after capping thing.
 Makes no sense and just opens the door to a ton of problems.
 Autoclaving in a container and working in the cleanest stillest air you can manage will do you more good.
-Realisitically, once the oil is filtered your procedure and environment prep should keep you sterile, it's really doubtful that if a vial gets contaminated at that point that 30 minutes in an oven is really going to do any good anyway.
+Realistically, once the oil is filtered your procedure and environment prep should keep you sterile, it's really doubtful that if a vial gets contaminated at that point that 30 minutes in an oven is really going to do any good anyway.
 The BA should be working to keep any replication of bacteria at a standstill anyway.
 I mean as soon as you open the vial and pressurize it with air it is "contaminated" anyway.

 > The reality is that the hormone, BA, BB, and stoppers all have breakdown temps and it seems like the knowledgeable UGL folks regard that as a legit showstopper.
 I haven't seen any actual specs though.